The Dwarfie Stane – talking Trolld, echoes and cliffside caves

 “The Dwarfie Stone has been immortalised by the magic pen of the ‘Wizard of the North’, who tells of the superstitious feelings with which it was still regarded in the beginning of the present century.
 One of the most interesting scenes in The Pirate takes place around this stone.”
 [11]

-This episode recounts an attempt to raise the spirit of Trolld – the “necromantic dwarf” – who, according to the novel, frequented the area around the Dwarfie Stane.
+This episode recounts an attempt to raise the spirit of Trolld – the “necromantic dwarf” – who, according to Scott’s novel, frequented the area around the Dwarfie Stane.

-Describing the chamber as “a relic of antiquity, which strangers look on with curiosity, and the natives with awe,” our heroine, Norna, explained:
+Describing the chamber as “a relic of antiquity, which strangers look on with curiosity, and the natives with awe,” The Pirate‘s heroine, Norna, explained:

 Trolld sketch. (📷 Sigurd Towrie)